Transformation of the Ottoman Empire: Köprülü era

 In 1656 the Venetians seized control over the islands of Lemnos and Tenedos, and established another blockade of the Dardanelles.
 This action led to panic in Istanbul and prompted a renewed political crisis.
 In need of a change of policy, Turhan Hatice appointed the highly experienced Köprülü Mehmed Pasha as grand vizier, who immediately set forth on a drastic process of reform.
 This involved the dismissal or execution of all officials deemed corrupt, and their replacement with men loyal to the vizier.
 While wintering in Edirne after leading a successful campaign to reconquer the islands, Köprülü extended his purge to the imperial cavalry, executing thousands of soldiers who showed any sign of disloyalty.
 This move prompted a serious reaction, and as Köprülü led the army in a campaign against Transylvania, many of the empire's eastern governors first refused to join him, then launched an open revolt under the leadership of Abaza Hasan Pasha, demanding from the sultan that Köprülü be executed.
 Mehmed IV, now no longer a minor, chose to side with his vizier and dispatched an army to defeat the rebels.
 Despite initial rebel victories, the revolt was suddenly brought to an end in February 1659 with the assassination of Abaza Hasan.

 Köprülü Mehmed died in 1661, leaving the empire in a much better military and financial position than he had found it.
-He was succeeded in office by his son Fazıl Ahmed Pasha (1661–1676), the first time in history that a grand vizier passed on the office to his son.
+He was succeeded in office by his son Köprülü Fazıl Ahmed Pasha (1661–1676), the first time in history that a grand vizier passed on the office to his son.
 Fazıl Ahmed was himself succeeded by his adopted brother Merzifonlu Kara Mustafa Pasha (1676–1683), and it is due to this unbroken control of the Köprülü family over the office of grand vizier that this period is referred to as the Köprülü era.